essential-contributions/pint/docs/book/src/program_types/contract.md

 that is owned by another contract.
 Will will go over how to do that in [Chapter 5](../storage/index.md).

-The structure of an contract interface looks like this:
+A contract interface has the following structure:

 ```pint
 {{#include ../../../../examples/ch_4_2_b.pnt:interface}}